handroll/handroll/docs/index.rst

 * Generate a proper `Atom XML
   <http://en.wikipedia.org/wiki/Atom_%28standard%29>`_ feed from metadata
   stored in JSON.
-* Be extensible for users who want to write their own plugins.
+* Be extensible for users who want to write their own plugins (see :ref:`composers`).
 * Provide timing information to see file processing time.
 * Find the site source root so you don't have to.
 If you're anywhere in your site's source, calling ``handroll`` without the site input parameter will trigger handroll to look for your site's root directory.
+* Store global configuration in a configuration file (see :ref:`configuration`).
+You'll never need to specify the output directory again.

 The remaining documentation provides additional details about all listed features.